Have an idea for a new weekly service project or advocacy organization?

 What happens next?

 Once you have answered any outstanding questions, you will be asked to go back and further develop your idea or you will be encouraged to submit your fuller proposal using the New Service Group Proposal form.
-This will be shared with SOAP who will have input to your proposed group.
+This will be shared with staff who will review.

 What can I expect once my form is submitted?

 - There will be an initial determination of the group’s fit within the Pace Center program structure and/or the larger service and civic engagement.
+As necessary, an email with questions and/or comments to clarify your group's proposal will be sent.
 Based on recommended fit, proposals will be designated into one of three categories: